SAP-archive/cloud-apis-virtual-event/exercises/08/readme.md

-# Exercise 08 - Pagination in the SAP Ariba APIs
+# Exercise 08 - SAP Ariba APIs: Data pagination

 Now that we know how to authenticate against the SAP Ariba APIs, we'll be looking at how to retrieve large amounts of data by using a mechanism known as pagination.
 Pagination is commonly used by APIs to limit the amount of data returned in a response.
 Limiting the data in the response normally improves the APIs performance, ensuring that the request response doesn't take a long time or returning unnecessary data to the client.